ppy/osu-web/resources/views/docs/_websocket_events.md

 [ChatChannel](#chat-channel) with `current_user_attributes`, `last_message_id`, `users` additional attributes.

-## chat.end

-Send to the websocket to stop receiving chat messages.

 ## chat.message.new

 Sent to the user when the user receives a chat message.